Revolutionizing the Car Buying Experience: Eliminate Finance Frictions

 The disconnect?
 Today’s online quotes often rest on shaky foundations, with 64% of responding dealers agreeing that online payment quote estimates are often based on consumer-submitted credit information , rather than actual FICO scores or lender-decisioning criteria.

 In fairness to your buyer, the majority of customers provide accurate credit score estimates – to the best of their ability – when using self-penciling payment calculator tools.
 However, while the credit score is a crucial factor in determining financing terms, it is only one of many criteria used by lenders and not nearly enough to determine credit eligibility and loan pricing.
 The idea of quoting a payment based on a single ‘estimated’ credit attribute is almost silly.
-As is this comparison.
+As is this hypothetical comparison.

 Additionally, most digital retailing payment calculator tools do not include dealer specific fee structures and/or all applicable taxes.
 Even fewer include selected F&I product sales.
 And fewer still include any level of dealer participation.
 These products and fees and taxes can add thousands of dollars to the deal and significantly impact monthly payments.
+This is not a good car buying experience

 The lender is also likely to have specific guidelines regarding the type, age, and condition of the vehicle eligible for financing – all of which will affect the payment.
 Other criteria used by lenders to qualify the customer and the specific vehicle of choice include: